Cretoxyrhina

 Since the late 19th century, several fossils of exceptionally well-preserved skeletons of Cretoxyrhina have been discovered in Kansas.
 Studies have successfully calculated its life history using vertebrae from some of the skeletons.
 Cretoxyrhina grew rapidly during early ages and reached sexual maturity at around four to five years of age.
 Its lifespan has been calculated to extend to nearly forty years.
 Anatomical analysis of the Cretoxyrhina skeletons revealed that the shark possessed facial and optical features most similar to that in thresher sharks and crocodile sharks and had a hydrodynamic build that suggested the use of regional endothermy.

 As an apex predator, Cretoxyrhina played a critical role in the marine ecosystems it inhabited.
 It was a cosmopolitan genus and its fossils have been found worldwide, although most frequently in the Western Interior Seaway area of North America.
-It preferred mainly subtropical to temperate pelagic environments but was known in waters as cold as 5 C. Cretoxyrhina saw its peak in size by the Coniacian, but subsequently experienced a continuous decline until its extinction during the Campanian.
+It preferred mainly subtropical to temperate pelagic environments but may have occurred in waters as cold as 5 C. Cretoxyrhina saw its peak in size by the Coniacian, but subsequently experienced a continuous decline until its extinction during the Campanian.
 One factor in this demise may have been increasing pressure from competition with predators that arose around the same time, most notably the giant mosasaur Tylosaurus.
 Other possible factors include the gradual disappearance of the Western Interior Seaway.